PhuongLe/PhuongLe.github.io/_posts/2021-05-26-my-journey-for-cracking-the-engineering-interviews.md

 ***General questions/behavioral questions***
 - I called it general questions as it would vary depending on companies.
 Some companies focus mostly on leadership principles.
 The others would prefer to dive into engineering fundamentals deeply.
 However, the backbone of those questions is to let the interviewee demonstrate two skills: leadership and problem-solving skills.
 The more you can deep dive into the story, the better.
 Especially if your story is about a technical solution, you should have a clear reason why you did it that way, and if it was not a good solution, you should propose a better solution.
 Additionally, providing specific numbers or technologies that were used is a plus.
-- This is also a chance for interviewees to demonstrate their knowledge about software engineering through your stories, so I tried to refresh some basic concepts used in my technical stories, such as race condition, concurrency vs. parallelism, webRTC, etc.
+- This is also a chance for interviewees to demonstrate their knowledge about software engineering, so I tried to refresh some basic concepts used in my technical stories, such as race condition, concurrency vs. parallelism, webRTC, etc.

 All in all, the outcome can be positive or negative, which may depend on various aspects.
 If it was not good, do not panic, but try to learn from it.
 Have patience, respect and always strive to be a better version of yourself.
 Keep fighting, and good luck!